-Katie Wicik is a therapist in training whose services include couples therapy, parent coaching and family therapy.
-Katie has over 20 years of mental health and addictions experience in both hospital and community settings.
+Katie Wicik is a therapist under supervision whose services include parent coaching, relational coaching and family therapy.
+Katie has over 25 years of mental health, neurodivergence and addictions experience in both hospital and community settings.
 Katie completed the Couple and Family Therapy Studies Advanced Certificate with distinction at the University of Guelph and Canadian Association for Marriage and Family Therapy (CAMFT).
 She completed an M.Ed with distinction in Special Education and Counselling from Brock University and a B.A.
-(Hons) from the University of Toronto in Psychoanalytic Thought..
+(Hons) from the University of Toronto in Psychoanalytic Thought.

 Katie has teaching and research experience in University, College, and hospital settings in addition to providing supervision to students.
 Katie has been a mental health media specialist and highlighted in various media outlets.
 Throughout her career she has served on several Board of Directors in addition to executive and philanthropic committees that have a focus on women and children, healthcare, and community.

 Act for Beginners (2023).
 Led by Dr. Russ Harris, Psychwire.

 Walk and Talk Therapy Training (2023).
 CherryTree Counselling.

 Treating Psychological Injury of Workplace Harassment (2023).
 The Canadian Institute of Workplace Bullying Resources.

 Emotionally Focused Couple Therapy (2021).
 Led by Dr Herman Chow, University of Guelph.

 Emotion-Focused Family Therapy: Core Clinician Training (2021).
 Led by Dr Adele Lafrance.

 Narrative Therapy (2021).
 Led by Anna Toth, Wilfrid Laurier University.